Don't travel without insurance

-An EHIC is a medical card that can be used throughout the EU, and Iceland, Liechtenstein, Norway and Switzerland, which entitles you to treatment in state hospitals at the same price as the residents of the country you are visiting.
+A Global Health Insurance Card (Ghic) – the replacement for the Ehic – is a medical card that can be used throughout the EU, which entitles you to treatment in state hospitals at the same price as the residents of the country you are visiting.
 So if they get free treatment, you get free treatment.

-If you are travelling to Europe make sure you have it with you, as some insurers will waive the excess on a medical claim if you have an EHIC.
+If you are travelling to Europe make sure you have it with you, as some insurers will waive the excess on a medical claim if you have a Ghic.

-However, never assume an EHIC is a replacement for travel insurance.
+However, never assume a Ghic is a replacement for travel insurance.